pinnaculum/galacteek/galacteek/docs/manual/en/browsing.rst

 orange-colored IPFS cube or a blue-colored IPFS cube to the left of the address bar.

+If you are browsing using an *indirect* scheme (an URL scheme that proxies/maps IPFS objects, like *ens://* or *q://*), the cube will always display information about the "underlying" IPFS object that is being accessed.

 When you see an orange cube, it means that you're browsing using the secure *ipfs://* URL scheme with a base32-encoded :term:`CID`.

-When you see a blue/aqua cube, it means that you're browsing using the *dweb:/* URL scheme.
+When you see a blue cube, it means that you're browsing using the *dweb:/* URL scheme, or that you'

 Clicking on the cube will open the DAG viewer for the page's IPFS object.